 Mr. Simailak (interpretation): Thank you, Mr. Speaker.
-I would like to thank the minister.
+Thank you, minister.
 I'm very glad that you know how many medical travellers are going from point A to point B.

-In the Kivalliq region, we usually have to go through Rankin Inlet, and there are quite a few medical patients who get stuck from their point of departure to their destination, and we hear of people looking for accommodation.
+In the Kivalliq region, we usually have to go through Rankin Inlet.
+There are quite a few medical patients who get stuck from their point of departure to their destination and we hear of people looking for accommodation.